 Judy Bailey was born Julia Udella Ann Martin on Thursday 6 January 1955 in Winchester, Kentucky, the eleventh of twelve children born to Floyd and Nellie Martin.

-Raised in a low-income housing project known to the tenants as 'Hungry Holler', Judy grew up listening to her mother play the guitar and sing those old-time songs and hymns, as well as many of her own original compositions.
+Raised in a low-income housing project, which was known to the tenants as ‘Hungry Holler’, Judy Bailey grew up listening to her mother play the guitar and sing those old-time songs and hymns, as well as many of her own original compositions.

-Judy was sixteen years old when her father and mother packed up their few belongings and moved the family to Lacoochee, Florida which was a very small town near Brooksville on the western side of the state.
-It was there, in 1971, that Judy got her first singing 'gig', performing at the Lacootchie Fire Station.
+Judy Bailey was sixteen years old when her father and mother packed up their few belongings and moved the family to Lacoochee, Florida which was a very small town near Brooksville, on the western side of the state.
+It was there, in 1971, that Judy Bailey got her first singing ‘gig’, performing at Lacootchie Fire Station.

-By the mid-1970s, Judy was fronting 'Mason Dixon', the house band at the huge 'Joyland' Night Club in Tampa, Florida where she started making contact with many of the 'name' country music stars of the day, including Narvel Felts and Hank Williams Junior.
+By the mid-1970s, Judy Bailey was fronting ‘Mason Dixon’, the house band at the huge ‘Joyland’ Night Club in Tampa, Florida where she started making contact with many of the ‘name’ country music stars of the day, including Hank Williams Jr. and Narvel Felts.